deHank/AssignmentRepoDemo/README.md

 My groupmembers are:
-- XXXX
+- Leiliani Clark
-- XXXX
+- Trinity Tram
-- XXXX
+- Ayush Purankar
-- XXXX
+- Thomas Yang

 ------------------ Fill in some information about your project under this ------------------